icinganalysis/icinganalysis.github.io/content/basics/resources.md

 Most of the resources are online and available at no cost.
 Some are copyrighted, and available for purchase or online access rental.
-Your local library can get most of them for you through inter-library loan.
+Your local library may be able to borrow some of them for you through inter-library loan.

 ## The Big Three {: #ADS4 }